Dreamfoam Mattress Reviews

 Feel And Firmness Level

-Although the mattress includes 3” of latex foam, the Elements bed does not have a pure play latex foam feel.
+Although the mattress includes 3” of latex foam, the Dreamfoam Latex bed does not have a pure play latex foam feel.
 That’s likely due to the quilted foam topper that helps to balance out the feel of the latex.
 The result is a super comfortable, mixed-foam feel.
 The bed is responsive and soft, but it’s not quite as bouncy or spongy as most latex mattresses you’ll find online.

-As far as firmness goes, the bed is available in three different profiles (Soft, Medium and Firm).
+As far as firmness goes, the latex bed from Dreamfoam is available in three different profiles (Soft, Medium and Firm).
 For the most part, each firmness model does it match its title.
 In other words, we found the Medium model to be about a medium firmness, the Soft model to be about medium-soft and the Firm model to be about medium-firm.

 Keep in mind, those firmness ratings are based on the 10” standard Elements Latex mattress.
 If you decide to upgrade to the 12” model, the respective firmness profile of each will feel a notch or two softer.
 For example, we rate the 12” Elements Latex Medium model somewhere between medium-soft to medium on the firmness scale (as opposed to a straight medium).